Schinzel/web-blocks/src/main/kotlin/io/schinzel/web_app_engine/thoughts.md

 - Name of this project
 - ApiResponse.Error is not used
 - Readme
-  - Instructions
+  - Split to three files
-- Sample web framework
+- Sample for the web framework
 - Path parameters?
 - Error handling with html
 - License